Ravi Roy: 2008–10

 Ravi reopens Ash's business Relish with the help of Dominic Reilly (John Pickard).
 Ravi begins dating a woman called Kate Simpson, who in secret is actually Eva Strong (Sheree Murphy), Anita's birth mother.
 When Anita decides to locate her mother, she discovers who Kate actually is.
 Anita is hurt and tells Ravi, who is heartbroken.
 Anita and Ravi visit Eva at her market stall in Manchester.
 She tries to explain her situation, but Ravi is only interested in Anita's feelings and tells Eva that Anita does not deserve to be hurt.
 Eva then returns to Relish to discuss the problem and they soon reconcile.

 Someone sprays racist graffiti on Relish and sets off a smoke bomb whilst Ravi is still inside.
 It is revealed to be Des Townsend (Kris Deedigan), who Ravi, Zak, Michaela McQueen (Hollie-Jay Bowes) and Jacqui McQueen (Claire Cooper) later force to leave Hollyoaks.
 Following this, Ravi begins a relationship with Jem Costello (Helen Russell-Clark), but cannot control his feelings for Eva.
 After Jem discovers Ravi and Eva sleeping together, she moves out.
 Anita is not happy to find out her brother and mother were having an affair.
 Anita starts to worry, when Ravi disappears for two days, and it is questioned whether or not he was a fatality in the recent fire.
 Dom informs Anita that the police have found Ravi's body in a ditch.
 He is sent to hospital, as his aneurysm has returned.
 In order to recover, Ravi moves to Middlesbrough to be with his parents.

 Reception

 David Knox from TV Tonight branded Ravi a "temperamental" character.
+Hollyoaks placed Ravi, Kris and Nancy's secret love triangle sixth on their "Top 10 Most Awkward Dating Moments in Hollyoaks History" compilation.